forta-network/docs/docs/scanner-quickstart.md

 ### Configure config.yml

 In your Forta directory, there now is a `config.yml` file.
-We need to configure that file so that your scan node knows how to scan.
+You must configure that file so that your scan node knows how to get its blockchain data.

 Set the `scan.jsonRpc` and `trace.jsonRpc` values.
 If you have your own Ethereum node, you can use that node.
 Keep in mind that the trace endpoint must support `trace_block`.

 !!! note "JSON-RPC APIs"
     The scan node will request every transaction on a target chain, which can add up to a lot of requests.
 Ensure your endpoints can accept the appropriate level of traffic.

-We suggest running your own light node for the `scan.jsonRpc` and an Alchemy Growth plan for `trace.jsonRpc` endpoint.
+    We suggest running your own ethereum light node for the `scan.jsonRpc` and an Alchemy Growth plan for `trace.jsonRpc` endpoint.

+!!! warning "Public JSON-RPC APIs"
+    While there are public endpoints available for many chains, please note that the quality of an endpoint will drive the quality of a scan node's output.

+    When Forta node economics are introduced, the quality of a scan node's output will drive rewards and slashing.
+We strongly recommend providing your own ethereum light node or using a paid provider when possible.

 Example configuration